Elsie Fogerty: Central School of Speech and Drama

-Many public figures and actors consulted Fogerty on special difficulties connected with the speech side of their work including poet Laurence Binyon, Elizabeth Bergner, Sarah Bernhardt, George Bernard Shaw, T S Eliot, various pillars of Church and State, and Princess Louise, who became Patron of the School.
+Many public figures and actors consulted Fogerty on special difficulties connected with the speech side of their work including poet Laurence Binyon, Elisabeth Bergner, Sarah Bernhardt, George Bernard Shaw, T. S. Eliot, various pillars of Church and State, and Princess Louise, who became Patron of the School.

 Speech Clinic, St Thomas' Hospital

 Fogerty was a pioneer in the cure of stammering and in 1912 opened a speech clinic at St Thomas' Hospital, London, of which she became superintendent, and consequently one of the first speech therapists.

 Honours

 Fogerty was appointed Commander of the Order of the British Empire (CBE) in the 1934 Birthday Honours for services to speech training and dramatic arts.

-Drama Profession
+Drama profession

 Elsie Fogerty worked to secure the first recognition of drama as a diploma subject in an English university – the University of London, where she was a member of the advisory committee for the Diploma in Dramatic Art.
 She was a member of the Council of the British Drama League from its foundation until her death, and was a keen supporter for the establishment of the Royal National Theatre, London.